python/cpython/Doc/library/pprint.rst

    controlled by *depth*; if the data structure being printed is too deep, the next contained level is replaced by ``...``.
 By default, there is no constraint on the depth of the objects being formatted.
-The desired output width is constrained using the *width* parameter; the default is 80 characters.
+The desired output width is constrained using the *width* parameter, or the width of the terminal if an output stream is interactive (i.e., connected to a terminal/tty device), or by 80 characters.
 If a structure cannot be formatted within the constrained width, a best effort will be made.
 If *compact* is false (the default) each item of a long sequence will be formatted on a separate line.
 If *compact* is true, as many items